samuil752/EECS2021/README.md

-RISC-V processor construction in verilog.
+RISC-V processor construction in Verilog and RISC-V projects.